jbossios/two-sample-chi-square-test-in-python/README.md

 In ```example.py```, you will find the implementation of a two-sample chi-square test, including the generation of fake data as well as the determination of the minimum sample size.

+*If you like this course, please consider giving me a star!*

 ## How to run full example?

 Run the following: